khulnasoft/integrations-core/hudi/README.md

    Agent's configuration directory to start collecting your hudi performance data.
    See the [sample hudi.d/conf.yaml][6] for all available configuration options.

    This check has a limit of 350 metrics per instance.
-The number of returned metrics is indicated when running the Datadog Agent [status command][7].
+The number of returned metrics is indicated when running the Khulnasoft Agent [status command][7].
    You can specify the metrics you are interested in by editing the [configuration][6].
    To learn how to customize the metrics to collect see the [JMX Checks documentation][8] for more detailed instructions.
-   If you need to monitor more metrics, contact [Datadog support][9].
+   If you need to monitor more metrics, contact [Khulnasoft support][9].

 3. [Restart the Agent][10]